What is SPG?

 How long will it take my headaches to subside?

 Every patient that we treat is unique, and often the cause of their headaches is too.
 Therefore, while one patient may reap the benefits of chiropractic care for their discomfort quite quickly, others may see a slower improvement in their symptoms.

-In additional to chiropractic techniques, we may also recommend some additional things that can help alleviate your discomfort further.
+In addition to chiropractic techniques, we may also recommend some additional things that can help alleviate your discomfort further.
 These could include:

 • Apply a heat pad to your neck to help relax the muscles